OBD1 vs. OBD2: Definitive guide, interpretation and comparison

 OBD1 did not take too long to dissolve or become obsolete as it was not adequately implemented by companies.
 It was a semi-automatic system and had limited functionalities.
 Plus, scanners were manufacturer-specific, i.e., one scanner worked for one manufacturer only.

 To improve these issues, OBD2 was developed.
 It is a standardized system that offers more functionalities and covers a wide diversity of OBD2 compliant vehicles.
-In other words, an OBD2 scanner will include most manufacturers, unlike OBD1 scanner.
+In other words, an OBD2 scanner will include most manufacturers, unlike OBD1 scanners.

 Another reason for development was to provide better connection facilities.
-OBD1 system didn’t allow remote connections, but OBD2 does.
+The OBD1 system didn’t allow remote connections, but OBD2 does.
 Thus, you can use Bluetooth and WiFi to control OBD2 scanners as some offer wireless connections.

 OBD1 vs. OBD2: Key differences